 What's more essential than salt and pepper?
 Skip the ground pepper, get yourself a pepper grinder, and fill it with black peppercorns.
 Requiring very little effort, freshly ground pepper packs much more flavor than its pre-ground siblings.

+Here's one that's definitely familiar to anyone with a sweet tooth.
 An aromatic spice with a bittersweet flavor, cinnamon makes a lovely addition to baked goods and coffee drinks, and it also contributes an earthy flavor to curries, chilies, and stews.
+It's no wonder that this is a spice rack staple.

 The aromatic flower buds of an Indonesian tree, cloves are common in Asian, African, and Middle Eastern cuisines.
-They lend flavor to meats, curries, and marinades, and make a delightful addition to fruits and holiday baked goods (like gingersnaps).
+They lend flavor to meats, curries, and marinades and make a delightful addition to fruits and holiday baked goods (like gingersnaps).
+Cloves are also so fragrant that they'll make the whole house smell amazing while you're using them.

 Cumin is a flowering plant native from the eastern Mediterranean to India.
 It adds a warm earthiness to stews, soups, curries, and gravies.
 It's also an ingredient in some pickles and even pastries.